siinatra35/write-ups/HTB/Retired Machines/Legacy.md

 Out of all of these exploits, the MS08-067 Microsoft Server Service Relative Path Stack Corruption and the MS17-010 EternalRomance/EternalSynergy/EternalChampion SMB Remote Windows Code Execution seem to be the most promising.
 So let's try the first one and see what happens...

 <h2>Exploit execution</h2>
-Staying the Metasploit console we enter `use exploit/windows/smb/ms08_067_netapi` to start the module.
+Staying the Metasploit console we enter <code>use exploit/windows/smb/ms08_067_netapi</code> to start the module.
 We then enter the target ip and port numbers which in this case are 10.10.10.4 and 445.
 And set our host ip which will be kali.

 ![setting](https://i.imgur.com/9nt1UHJ.png)